oskarvonephesos/BSOUND/README.md

 # OPERATION

 At it's core, BSOUND is a very simple application.
 It takes in audio from your default audio input and sends it through a customizable FX chain and out to your default audio output.
-Currently, 13 different effects are available with different levels of sophistication and customizability.
+Currently, 13 different effects are available with different levels of sophistication and customizability, a little looper and the ability to save effects chains.
 There is a little pdf manual that goes into more details (it was written for a non-initiated audience).

 # COMPILING

 on MAC OS X

 In terminal, navigate to the downloaded directory, type 'make && make clean' and if no errors come up, start up BSOUND.
 This expects some frameworks to be in their system default locations (which maybe isn't a good idea) and so on and so forth, but it's worth a shot (and the makefile is so short, I'm sure you can edit it to your heart's content).
-If your missing many frameworks, try downloading XCode CommandLineTools (and changing the appropriate paths in the makefile).
+If you're missing many frameworks, try downloading XCode CommandLineTools (and changing the appropriate paths in the makefile).

 If you prefer portaudio's blocking interface over the (default) callback option, comment out -DUSE_CALLBACK from the CFLAGS in the makefile.